ibm-cloud-docs/powervs-watsonx-toolkit/powervs-toolkit.md

 - moderations: This object contains settings for moderating the generated text.
 Here, it includes settings for handling sensitive information (PII) and harmful content (HAP).
 Both are set to mask any sensitive information with a threshold of 0.5.

-Step 6: Go to the folder “database-integration-service” open the database configuration file `config.ini` and update accordingly
+Step 6: Go to the folder “database-integration-service” open the database configuration file `config.ini` and update the following fields:

 `config.ini`
 ```sh